facastagnini/python-chirimbolito/README.rst

    :target: https://badge.fury.io/py/chirimbolito

 A Bitcoin address monitoring tool built with a Raspberry Pi and a LCD display

+********
+Features
+********

+- It pulls the balance of the bitcoin addresses you want to monitor
+- It displays the BTC and FIAT of your choise for each address
+- It supports multiple addresses
+- It is easy to configure trough a json file
+- The background color changes according to the FIAT price fluctuations.
+It compares the price of the present vs the price from yesterday's closing

 *************
 You will need